georgejmx/georgejmx/README.md

   templating, stories page expanded with an isolated view, miscellaneous impovements, TS conversion~
 - ~v0.2.1: ssl working on hostinger~
+- v0.2.2: bugfixes
+  - https flag, to be used in `npm start` but not `npm dev` so have both working
+  - image fixed for wcne, black background for stories page, new story
 - v0.3: using mongo db to store json data, also containerised and integrated with backend